uufree/ubook/av-tec/ffmpeg/ffmpeg-manual.md

 #### segment

-- -segment_format format: Override the inner container format, by default it is guessed by the filename extension.
+- **-segment_format format**: Override the inner container format, by default it is guessed by the filename extension.
-- -segment_list name: Generate also a listfile named name.
+- **-segment_list name**: Generate also a listfile named name.
 If not specified no listfile is generated.
-- -segment_list_flags flags: Generate also a listfile named name.
+- **-segment_list_flags flags**: Generate also a listfile named name.
 If not specified no listfile is generated.
   - `cache`: Allow caching (only affects M3U8 list files)
   - `live`: Allow live-friendly file generation
-- -segment_list_entry_prefix prefix: Prepend prefix to each entry.
+- **-segment_list_entry_prefix prefix**: Prepend prefix to each entry.
 Useful to generate absolute paths.
 By default no prefix is applied.
-- -segment_list_type type: Select the listing format.
+- **-segment_list_type type**: Select the listing format.
   - `flat`: Generate a flat list for the created segments, one segment per line.
   - `m3u8`: Generate an extended M3U8 file
-- -segment_time time: Set segment duration to time, the value must be a duration specification.
+- **-segment_time time**: Set segment duration to time, the value must be a duration specification.
-- -segment_times times: Specify a list of split points
+- **-segment_times times**: Specify a list of split points
-- -segment_frames frames: Specify a list of split video frame numbers.
+- **-segment_frames frames**: Specify a list of split video frame numbers.
-- -segment_start_number number: Set the sequence number of the first segment.
+- **-segment_start_number number**: Set the sequence number of the first segment.

 ```cassandra
 ffmpeg -i in.mkv -codec hevc -flags +cgop -g 60 -map 0 -f segment -segment_list out.list out%03d.nut